A copyright doesn’t cover the following:

 The Czech Republic is a Schengen country, and member of key international organizations like the European Union, the United Nations, the North Atlantic Treaty Organization (NATO) and the Organization for Economic Co-operation and Development (OECD).
 The country has a long-standing scientific and innovative tradition, with institutes like the Czech Academy of Sciences serving as trailblazers in humanities and applied research.

-A company in Czech Republic can take one of the following legal forms.
+A company formation in Czech Republic can take one of the following legal forms.

 A General Partnership in Czech Republic is a company owned by at least 2 persons, conducting business activities under a common business name.
 They are jointly and severally responsible for the debts or obligations of the company, in personal capacity.
 For setting up a General Partnership in Czech Republic, there is no requirement of a minimum paid-up capital.